-1) Constipation relief: Laxative effect from ethanol extract of agarwood leaves (EEA) and Genkwanin Glycosides (C 27H 30O 14) .
-Unlike many so called "slim tea", where diarrhea is a big concern, the agarwood leaves' properties do not trigger this bowel movement (i.e without inducing diarrhea) ( Mamoru Kakino, Gifu Pharmaceutical University).
+1) Constipation relief: Laxative effect from ethanol extract of agarwood leaves (EEA) and Genkwanin Glycosides (C27H30O14) .
+Unlike many so called "slim tea", where diarrhoea is a big concern, the agarwood leaves' properties do not trigger this bowel movement (i.e without inducing diarrhoea) (Mamoru Kakino, Gifu Pharmaceutical University).

-Our agarwood tea, trading as Evergreen Forest, is a well-known brand in Vietnam which is hand-picked and proccessed from young agarwood leaves which contains full nutrition made its premium benefit, has been exporting to Japan, China and US, offering you a better sleep.
+Our agarwood tea, trading as Evergreen Forest, is a well-known brand in Vietnam which is hand-picked and processed from young agarwood leaves which contain full nutrition made its premium benefit, has been exporting to Japan, China and US, offering you a better sleep.

 Our tea after 2 mins brew:

 YumiZuhanis (2016) summarised the benefit of agarwood leaf with its pharmaceutical activities of the compounds:

 Mangiferin is a compound which reduces level of uric acid, relieving Gout symptom:

 (Source: Agarwood, Science Behind the Fragrance)Feedback from one of our customer

 Agarwood incenses could be used to create not only a sacred ambience but also a memorable experience.